quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 sparingly.

-This document assumes the usage of the encompassing main qlog schema defined in draft-marx-quic-logging-main-schema-latest.
+This document assumes the usage of the encompassing main qlog schema defined in [QLOG-MAIN].
 Each subsection below defines a separate category (e.g., connectivity, transport, http) and each subsubsection is an event type.

 For each event type, its importance and data definition is laid out, often accompanied by possible values for the optional "trigger" field.
 For the